“We’re in the beginning of a new era in computing.”

 I’ve been a product maker for more than ten years.
 I get my kicks from innovating and creating new stuff that nobody else has done before, be it hardware or software solutions.

-Varjo’s founders are a team of rock stars.
-I’ve previously worked with them at Nokia and Microsoft, so before joining Varjo I already knew they were world-class when it comes to making products.
+I’ve previously worked with Varjo’s founders at Nokia and Microsoft, so before joining Varjo I already knew they were world-class when it comes to making products.
 I knew that we could make something spectacular together.

 “Varjo’s team has accomplished something nobody else has accomplished before – VR in human-eye resolution.”